MedVisBonn/bonndit/docs/scripts.rst

     $ prob-tracking --i /path/to/inputs -o /path/to/output.ply

 generates streamlines for each seed point.
+Depending on the parameters, this script performs a basic form of streamline tractography, uses model averaging over fiber estimates with different numbers of compartments [Gruen22]_, or spatial regularization via joint approximation or an Unscented Kalman Filter [Gruen23]_.

-If not further specified the input folder has to contain the following:
+If not further specified, the input folder has to contain the following:

 - rank3.nrrd
     Multidirectionfield, where the first dimension defines the length and the